 The purpose of a platform is provide safe access to the top of the magnet for sample insertion, cryogen fills, etc. The basic design requirements for the platform include, but are not limited to the following:

-Material: Non-magnetic, e.g. wood, aluminum, or composite.
+Material: It must be non-magnetic.
+Wood, aluminum, or composite (fiber)